-With Ireland being famous for its Saints and Scholars it comes as no surprise that its also a country famous for its blessings and sayings.
+With Ireland being famous for its Saints and Scholars it comes as no surprise that it’s also a country famous for its blessings and sayings.

 Some blessing maybe hundreds of years old when others could have been created last week by someone sitting in Papua New Guinea, so what is an Irish blessing?
-For one thing, Irish blessings is about welcoming, warmth and turning a negative situation into a positive one.
+For one thing, Irish blessings are about welcoming, warmth and turning a negative situation into a positive one.

 May the roads rise to meet you,